-The organization of the paper is as follows.
-In Section \ref{shl}, we give some consequences about isoclinism of Lie superalgebras.
+The organisation of the paper is as follows.
+In Section \ref{shl}, we give some chracterization of isoclisim of Lie superalgebras.
 Section \ref{mt}, is devoted to study structure of all covers of Lie superalgebras with some condition.
-Finally in section \ref{st} we give a necessary and sufficient condition for Lie superalgebra to be stem Lie superalgebra and further show one more interesting result on isoclinism of Lie superalgebras.
+In section \ref{st}, we give a necessary and sufficient condition for Lie superalgebras to be stem Lie superalgebras, and further show one more interesting result on isoclinism of Lie superalgebras.
 Also we prove a converse of Schur's theorem here.
 Finally in section \ref{ba} we have generalised Schur's theorem and give a converse.